BjornWilliams/DocsVersaTul/docs/source/caching.rst

         .As(typeof(ICacheProvider<>))
         .SingleInstance();

-    // static method where cache provider can be injected by autofac... static void CachingTest(ICacheProvider<Person> cacheProvider)
+    // static method where cache provider can be injected by autofac. static void CachingTest(ICacheProvider<Person> cacheProvider)
     {
         var person = cacheProvider.Get("Bjorn");